The Means of Escape: "Not Shown"

 Fothergill is employed by Lady P. as a poorly-paid caretaker at Tailfirst farm, an Arts and Crafts building by Philip Webb that is shown to the public on Mondays, Wednesdays and Saturdays.
 Assisting him are two longstanding rooms stewards.
 Hearing that Fothergill has recently appointed a disruptive new steward, Mrs Horrabin, Lady P. calls her employee in and instructs him to dispense with her services.

 Fothergill's mind returns to the preceding Tuesday when the aggressive and vulgar Mrs Horrabin had arrived unheralded, baldly announcing that she intended to take over from the existing stewards.
-She had intimated that she knew something disreputable about Fothergill's past, and it became clear that she wanted his job, his piece of mind, and even his body.
+She had intimated that she knew something disreputable about Fothergill's past, and it became clear that she wanted his job, his peace of mind, and even his body.
 The caretaker had a narrow escape when Mrs Horrabin's husband called her mobile phone.
 She was forced to leave but made it clear that she would be back the next day.

 Lady P. reassures Fothergill that the poor takings are not his fault, and that the house's great drawback is that nothing interesting ever happens.